 In some clear-cut cases of self defense or defense of another person, you may not even face charges, this is particularly true if you have a number of witnesses and you used minimal force to stop the threat.
-In cases involving the use of deadly force, on the other hand, you will need to be able to prove that you used deadly force only against a deadly threat -for example, if someone is armed with a weapon of is using extreme physical violence, you may be able to argue that you used necessary force by killing or nearly killing the attacker.
-Because “excessive force” can be so subjective, it is generally best to insist on speaking with your Carmel Valley criminal lawyer before answering any police questions.
+In cases involving the use of deadly force, on the other hand, you will need to be able to prove that you used deadly force only against a deadly threat.
+For example, if someone armed with a weapon is using extreme physical violence, you may be able to argue that you used necessary force by killing or nearly killing the attacker.
+The important thing in these circumstances is that a reasonable person would likely feel that deadly force was necessary to put an end to an imminent threat of harm.

 Creative Commons Image courtesy of Wikipedia